cdap-guides/cdap-mapreduce-guide/README.rst

 Build and Run
 -------------

-The LogAnalyticsApp can be built and packaged using standard Apache maven command:
+The LogAnalyticsApp can be built and packaged using Apache maven command:

   mvn clean package